ILIAS-eLearning/ILIAS/README.md

 }

 // First we create an integer input from a text input by map intval over the
 // string input after checking it is indeed an integer.
+We also want to
+// display the errors.
 $int_formlet = _with_errors(_text_input())
                 ->satisfies(_fn("is_numeric"), "No integer.")
                 ->map(_fn("intval_"))